 The standard of proof in civil cases is the "balance of probabilities".
 In other words, the court will find that a fact is established if satisfied that the fact is more likely to have occurred than not.
-This standard operates flexibly: more convincing evidence is required to establish serious allegations such as fraud on the balance of probabilities, because such allegations are generally regarded as less likely to be true.
+As noted above the standard operates flexibly: more convincing evidence is required to establish serious allegations, such as fraud on the balance of probabilities- as such allegations are generally regarded to be likely to be true.